Systemic-Labs/Perfect-Stack/README.md

 **4. Less Cost**: more human understandable code, more employees can continue the work. + less bugs + less testing + faster development.  ***

 ## [The Web - status summary]
 The web eco-system was originally made to communicate with text or data, it later evolved to present simple graphics and images.
 Afterwards hardware specs advanced, offering high performnce and capacity, smartphones appeared, online usecases and services multiplied.
 Therefore all these things affected the web status which became more complex and confusing in the last decade due to workarounds and fixes to support new features by vendor prefixes, 3rd party libs, tools and frameworks to achieve functional demands of dev/user/market.
 The slow adoption of new trends was caused by issues with backward compatiblity of existing sites and old systems while native mobile and desktop platforms had all breaking changes required once a while.
 By the mean time all these 3rd party libraries, vendor prefixes and frameworks were made to solve/patch the issue and provide features that didn't exist in web standards yet.
 Good news is the new web standards are available now, evolved and solved issues and adopted the most wanted features in time and add ne posibilities, furthermore Frameworks evolvedand new Web APIs provide functionality and access to new technologies.
 Therefore with much flexiblity and compatiblity Web can now compete with native desktop and mobile platforms.
-In summary you see that old prefixes, 3rd party libs,... are not neccessary anymore, If you are starting development be up to date and follow new trends and best practices of time being, unless required or there be no replacements.
+In summary use the main platform itself whenever you can!  some of the old prefixes, 3rd party libs,... are not neccessary anymore...(as explained above) If you are new dev or refreshing your knowledge, be up to date and follow new trends and best practices of time being, not the past... unless required or there is no alternative.
 The recommended trends mentioned here were handpicked by review, testing and analysis over many criterias.

+### New developer or decision maker? and why you must avoid popular old tech.

+- Avoid learning ~10+ years old model if possible and there is a better alternative. old tech was made for past era ecosystem, development model and HW/SW/problems.
+- Is still popular due to seniors who learned it in past when it was a valid option and using it at work for years, and new developers are forced to follow them.
+This process might repeat multiple times...
+- The old popular tech nature: ___ it works, is popular and has big community and resources, yet is=n time it became complex and heavy, due to extentions, compatibility patches and extra layers to make it work with original and new tools or requirements, yet it must keep things compatible with old syntax and system model.
+Each time a new feature is added, 100s of changes are involved to the tech code base.
+- Breaking changes and migration: ___ when there is a new feature that contradicts something which can't be solved, the devs will decide to either giveup on the feature, or make a breaking change which means you must either update previous your previous codes(migration), or stick to the old model/version.
+- Each time a breaking change shows up, you might need to repeat this process. this makes multiple builds in a company if all won't follow the same version.
+- Most cases: Older and more different a platform is, and higher level it be, the issue is seen more often.
+- Lower level coding is less/not affected by these isssues.
+Ex: C programming language is old and rarely seen changes at all, it works well.
+- As old devs retire,  new ones might add new layers of abstraction instead of fixing the original code, these issues cause extra complexity, overhead, extra cost in long-term, Large number/size of files, large developer teams, or slow working pace,...

 **Todo**:  Cloud platform, remote work, Database, Security, Web API’s, AI/ML / TensorFlow.